luanaftrindade/wineBarWebsite/README.md

 # cocktailBarWebsite
 A cockail bar website, created in React.js, that could be used as a template to real bar companies.
+I'm creating this project to develop my skills using React.js.